Medinilla cumingii

-Medinilla cummingii, the chandelier tree, is a species of flowering plant in the family Melastomataceae, native to mossy forest in the Philippines at 700-1000 m altitude.
+Medinilla cumingii, the chandelier tree, is a species of flowering plant in the family Melastomataceae, native to mossy forest in the Philippines at 700-1000 m altitude.
 It is a small shrub, 1-2 m in height, with ternate or quaternate leaves, and many-flowered, pendant panicles up to 25 cm long.
 Fruits are 5–7 mm in diameter, pink to purplish to bluish-black when ripe.

 Etymology

-Medinilla is named for José de Medinilla y Pineda, who was governor of Mauritius (then known as the Marianne Islands) in 1820.
+Medinilla is named for José de Medinilla y Pineda, who was governor of the Mariana Islands in 1820.
+The species epithet cumingii was given for Hugh Cuming, a botanical collector.